-The chunkey stone, dated to around 1612, was discovered beneath a friar's home at Mission San Luis, a major Apalachee-Spanish settlement in present-day Tallahassee, Florida.
-Chunkey stones are smooth, disc-shaped objects made from polished rock, used in a understand the differences between the stones?
+The chunky stone, dated to around 1612, was discovered beneath a friar's home at Mission San Luis, a major Apalachee-Spanish settlement in present-day Tallahassee, Florida.
+Chunkey stones are smooth, disc-shaped objects made from polished rock, used in a traditional Native American game called chunkey.
+In this game, one player rolled the stone across the ground while others threw spears or sticks, trying to predict where it would stop.